seanslma/maki/Azure/AKS/VolumeBlob.md

 az aks update --enable-blob-driver -n <cluster-name> -g <resource-group-name> #existing aks az aks update --disable-blob-driver -n <cluster-name> -g <resource-group-name> #disable
 ```
-Once we have enabled the driver, we should see two storage classes created in our cluster:
+Once we have enabled the driver, we should see two `StorageClass`es created in our cluster:
 ```
 azureblob-nfs-premium
 azureblob-fuse-premium